Azure/cyclecloud-gridengine/README.md

 ]
 ```

-Ordering is also important when you want a particular behavior for a specific attribute, like a making sure
+Ordering is also important when you want a particular behavior for a specific attribute, like making sure
 only one slot will be allocate per node on a selected nodearray:

 ```json